knpuniversity/rest/knpu/http.rst

 ===========

 Yep, we need cover a bit of theory.
 Wait, come back!
-This stuff is *super* important stuff and *fascinating* too.
+This stuff is *super* important and *fascinating* too.
 Put on your thinking cap and let's get to it!

 HTTP